humairshoukat/Covid19-ScreeningTool-WebApp/README.md

 # Covid19ScreeningTool-WebApp
-Covid-19 Screening Tool Web App is a self-assessment tool to help determine whether you need to be tested for COVID-19.
+This Web App is a self-assessment tool to help determine whether you need to be tested for COVID-19 or not.
+You can check it out here: https://humairshoukat.github.io/Covid19ScreeningTool-WebApp/
+# Note: Its only made responsive for mobile, so please try using it on mobile only.